webOSArchive/instapaper-auth/README.md

 # pocket-auth
 Code-based auth for Pocket's service, bridging OAuth2 to legacy devices

+## Archival

+In July 2025, Mozilla shut down Pocket.
+As a result, this service no longer works.

+The archive remains to illustrate a pattern for supporting OAuth on legacy devices.

 ## Requirements
 - A web server
 - PHP